evo-cloud/hmake/README.md

 It uses containers to build projects, all pre-requisites are installed cleanly and consistently inside the container.

-Please read [Use Cases](docs/UseCases.md) to find out what HyperMake helps.
+Please read [Use Cases](docs/UseCases.md) to find out how HyperMake helps.

 _Features_